leewtai/leewtai.github.io/courses/stat_computing/lectures/python_mds/packages.md

   cnt = Counter(['a', 'b', 'a'])
   cnt['a']
   ```
-- `itertools.product` is useful when creating the possible combinations between
+- `itertools.product` is useful when creating all possible combinations between
   two lists of variables.
 This often turns a double loop into a single loop.
   ```python
   for i, j in product([1, 2], [4, 5]):